 In addition, being a certified business elevates visibility with clients.
 Larger, public companies may have requirements similar to those of government agencies or have goals of working with a more diverse pool of contractors.

-The certification makes our business eligible for grants from various organizations and governments agencies.
-Considering the current focus on inclusivity, being a certified woman-owned business provides grant-making organizations and businesses the opportunity to work toward balancing the gender gap, which is especially pervasive in technology fields.
+The Certified Women-Owned Business certification makes our business eligible for grants from various organizations and government agencies.
+Considering the current focus on inclusivity, being a certified women-owned business provides grant-making organizations and businesses the opportunity to work toward balancing the gender gap, which is especially pervasive in technology fields.

 Finally, being a successful woman-owned business offers a model for girls and young women contemplating a career in web development and/or computer programming.
 Part of Hammersmith Support’s emphasis on giving back is being role models for girls and women who might want to enter this industry and who may be looking for examples of how to thrive in it.